 The last method to avoid is one that involves team evaluation.
 If a manager rates a group of people as average performers, then they're more likely to evaluate individual employees as average as well.
 The flaw in this method is that underperformers are getting overvalued, and overachievers are getting undervalued.
-You need to customize each individual review.
+A great boss needs to customize each individual review.
 Yes, it might take a long time.
 But individual reviews are critical if you're looking to truly evaluate an employee's performance.

 It's easy to accidentally use one of these methods.
 You might not even know you're doing it.
 But when doing reviews, keep in mind that employees can handle negative feedback as long as it's honest and data driven.